iturdikulov/notes/zettelkasten.md

 Notes can have various [[notes types|types]].

-I use [[telekasten.nvim]] plugin to manage my notes with Zettelkasten method.
+I use [[Telekasten.nvim]] plugin to manage my notes with Zettelkasten method.

 ## Resources